Chart Color Schemes

 Educational attainment in Nerang - Mount Nathan aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.0%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 18.0%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.6%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 43.0% of residents aged 15+ holding such qualifications - advanced diplomas (12.1%) and certificates (30.9%).
+Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding them.

-Educational participation is high, with 28.4% of residents currently enrolled in formal education, including 10.2% in primary, 7.9% in secondary, and 4.0% in tertiary education.
+Advanced diplomas account for 12.1% and certificates for 30.9%.
+Educational participation is high, with 28.4% of residents currently enrolled in formal education.
+This includes 10.2% in primary, 7.9% in secondary, and 4.0% pursuing tertiary education.

 Frequently Asked Questions - Education